Premium Managed WordPress Hosting for Serious Websites @ ₹49

 Quick Comparison: Websites vs Web Applications

-Understanding how dedicated servers compare to other hosting options is crucial for making the right choice for your business needs.
+Understanding how websites and web applications differ is crucial for making the right choice for your business needs.

 Feature Website Web Application